National Museum of American Diplomacy

 The National Museum of American Diplomacy (NMAD) is the first museum in the United States dedicated to telling the stories of American diplomacy.
-Its mission is to inspire discovery of how American diplomacy shapes the nation's prosperity and security.

 The museum is currently under development and is raising funds for its completion through a public-private partnership with the Diplomacy Center Foundation.
-NMAD is located at the 21st Street entrance to the Harry S Truman building in Washington, D.C. where the U.S. Department of State is headquartered.
+NMAD is located at the 21st Street entrance to the Harry S Truman Building in Washington, D.C. where the U.S. Department of State is headquartered.
 The National Museum of American Diplomacy falls under the jurisdiction of the Bureau of Public Affairs.
 It was called the United States Diplomacy Center before being renamed in November 2019.

 History

 In 1999, Ambassador Stephen Low and Senator Charles Mathias founded the Foreign Affairs Museum Council (FAMC), a nonprofit organization, to help build the first museum dedicated to American diplomacy.
 In 2000, then-U.S. secretary of state Madeleine Albright agreed for the museum to be located at the Department of State.
 Then-assistant secretary of state for administration Patrick F. Kennedy claimed 20,000 square feet of space for the museum.
 In September 2013, the Foreign Affairs Museum Council formally changed its name to the Diplomacy Center Foundation.
 The Diplomacy Center Foundation represents the private sector in a public-private partnership with the U.S. Department of State in creating and maintaining NMAD.

 The National Capital Planning Commission approved the design in 2011.
 Construction of the museum officially began in late 2014.
 Secretary of state John Kerry as well as five former secretaries of state (Henry Kissinger, James Baker, Madeleine Albright, Colin Powell, and Hillary Clinton) attended the groundbreaking ceremony on September 3, 2014.